FoxySeta/unibo-93283-logica-per-l-informatica/README.md

-# unibo-93283-logica-per-l-informatica
+# unibo-93283-logics-for-informatic
-Exercises for the University of Bologna Logic for Computer Science course (a.y.
+Exercises for the University of Bologna Logics for Informatic course (a.y.
 2020-21).